ramessesii2/k0rdent-catalog/docs/testing_methodology.md

 - Deployment of a corresponding **MultiClusterDeployment** on one or more **child clusters**.
 - **Full k0rdent cluster creation**, ensuring end-to-end testing through the complete orchestration stack.
 - Proper **uninstallation and cleanup**.
+- The results of the tested apps are available in [the validation matrix](./validation_matrix.md).

 ## How Testing Is Performed